mohammedfinaza/Inverted-Search/README.md

 # Inverted-Search
-This project uses data structures that creates an index to efficiently store and retrieve content like words or numbers along with their no of occurrences in each files.
-It uses a combination of a hash table and linked lists to map each piece of content (e.g., a word) to its occurrences in the files.
+This project uses data structures to build an efficient system for indexing and retrieving content like words or numbers.
+It keeps track of how often each item appears in different files and where they are located.
+By combining hash tables and linked lists, it ensures fast and reliable performance, making it easier to handle and search through large amounts of data.